openstack-archive/infra-manual/doc/source/creators.rst

        tags:
          - name: release:independent

+You can check which tags to use, or the meaning of any tag, by consulting the `list of currently allowed tags`_.

+.. _list of currently allowed tags: http://governance.openstack.org/reference/tags/index.html

 When writing the commit message for this change, make this change depend on the project creation change by including a link to its Change-ID (from the previous step)::